-Caterpillar's forecast disappoints, shares tumble
+Caterpillar's shares tumble on disappointing profit outlook

-CHICAGO (Reuters) - Caterpillar Inc’s (CAT.N) opted not to increase its 2018 earnings forecast this quarter, disappointing investors on Tuesday after two straight quarters of raised expectations, but the heavy-duty equipment maker did report quarterly profit that beat market estimates.
+CHICAGO (Reuters) - Caterpillar Inc (CAT.N) disappointed investors on Tuesday by not raising its 2018 earnings forecast yet again, raising fears that the heavy-duty equipment maker may be signaling a slowdown despite posting better-than-expected quarterly profits.

-The company kept unchanged the 2018 adjusted profit per share outlook of $11.00 to $12.00 per share, which didn’t go down well with investors who were expecting yet another upgrade in the earnings guidance.
+The stock tumbled 7.8 percent after the opening bell on Wall Street, weighing on the overall U.S. stock market.
+The Dow Jones Industrial Average .DJI, which includes Caterpillar, was down more than 400 in the first few minutes of trading on Tuesday.

-This led to a sell-off in the heavy-duty equipment maker’s shares in pre-market trading.
-The stock was last trading down 6 percent before the opening bell on Tuesday.
+The company kept unchanged the 2018 adjusted profit per share outlook of $11.00 to $12.00 per share, which did not go down well with investors who were expecting yet another upward revision in the earnings guidance.

-“Earnings were fine,” said Stephen Volkmann, equity analyst at Jefferies.
-“But, clearly, people were expecting another strong quarter and this one was not.”
+“People were hoping that they would at least narrow the (profit outlook) range, if not raise it little bit,” said Stephen Volkmann, equity analyst at Jefferies.
+“Obviously, neither of those things happened.
+Given the strong quarters CAT has put up until now, it has got to be a little bit of disappointment for the bulls.”

-Caterpillar reported an adjusted profit of $2.86 a share in the third quarter, compared with $1.95 a share, last year.
-Analysts on average had expected earnings of $2.85 a share, according to Refinitiv.
+For the third quarter, Caterpillar reported an adjusted profit of $2.86 a share, up from $1.95 a share, last year.
+Analysts on average had expected $2.85 a share, according to Refinitiv.

 Net profit for the quarter through September came in at $2.88 per share, compared with $1.77 last year.